atakanaltok/awesome-useful-websites/README.md

 # Contributing
-Your contributions are always welcome!
+Your contributions are always welcomed! <br>
 If you find out any website has been outdate or its link has not valid anymore, please open a pull request.
-I will change it soon.
+I will change it soon. <br>
 If you want to add a new repo, please go to [awesome-useful-websites/pulls](https://github.com/atakanaltok/awesome-useful-websites/pulls) and create a pull request first.